Jd3s/whatsyourcalling/README.md

-# whatsyourcalling
+# What's your calling ?

-Code for the demo site built.
+Code for the demo site.
 Team Bruh-grammers, IIT-M Ai challenge.
 Theme - Education.

 Just don't look at the code already.